Dimitra-Nikoloutsou/Dimitra-Nikoloutsou/README.md

-- 👋 Hi, I’m Dimitra Nikoloutsou and I am from Greece 🌞
+👋 Hi, I’m Dimitra Nikoloutsou and I am from Greece 🌞

-- 👩‍💻 I am an enthusiastic self-taught data analyst, a lifelong learner, self motivated, autonomous, detail oriented and high reliable with a high level of curiocity
+👩‍💻 I am an enthusiastic self-taught data analyst, a lifelong learner, self motivated, autonomous, detail oriented and high reliable with a high level of curiocity

-- 🎓 I am a Civil Engineering breaking into Data Analytics 📊
+🎓 I am a Civil Engineering breaking into Data Analytics 📊

-- 🍀 I feel lucky that we live in an era where you can educate yourself for free
+🍀 I feel lucky that we live in an era where you can educate yourself for free

-- 💪 Skills:
+💪 Skills:

--- SQL (PostgreSQL | Microsoft SQL Server | Big Query)
+- SQL (PostgreSQL | Microsoft SQL Server | Big Query)

--- Advanced Excel skills
+- Advanced Excel skills

--- Tableau
+- Tableau

--- R Programming Language
+- R Programming Language

--- Greek | English | Spanish languages
+- Greek | English | Spanish languages

--- Organization skills
+- Organization skills

--- Analytical skills
+- Analytical skills

-👉  <b> <a href="https://github.com/Dimitra-Nikoloutsou/Portfolio-Guide.git">Portfolio Guide</a> </b>
+<h2> 👉   <b> <a href="https://github.com/Dimitra-Nikoloutsou/Portfolio-Guide.git">Portfolio Guide</a> </b> </h2>

-- 👓 I’m currently learning Python and by the new year I am planning to move forward with an MBA in Big Data and Business Intelligence

-- 👀 I’m looking for a Remote position as a Junior Data Analyst so to be able to apply my skills and grow professionaly and personaly

-- 📫 How to reach me:
+📫 How to reach me:

 dimitra.nikoloutsou@gmail.com